TheLancashireman/Joat/README.md

 modes one at a time.
 The other button selects the displayed mode and switches to it.

 The only way to get back to the main program is to reset the arduino.
-This avoids having to disable all the hardware when swithing from one mode to another.
+This avoids having to disable all the hardware when switching from one mode to another.
+It also means that less stack is needed because the functions of the individual features are marked with the noreturn attribute.

+The global data for the individual features are gathered together in a union to save RAM space.
+All strings for the display are placed in the flash using F(), PSTR() etc.

 ### Frequency meter

 Originally developed by the author as part of the analogue-synth module in https://github.com/TheLancashireman/synthesiser.

-Timer1 runs at the full CPU clock frequency of 16 MHz.
 The signal to measure (assumed to be a pulse train or square wave with fairly sharp rise/fall times) is fed to the input capture pin of timer1 (pin 8 on the nano).

 The input capture interrupt stores the captured timer value and increments a capture counter.
 The timer overflow interrupt increments a counter.
 At regular intervals, the capture value and